ubuntu/ubuntu-project-docs/docs/explanation/standard-processes.rst

 Exceptions that justify pushing ahead
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. There is a known technical reason that a revert will fail (ie. not work or cause a further issue), or that an SRU team member considers the risk of the revert failing to be too high.
+1. There is a known technical reason that a revert will fail (i.e. not work or cause a further issue), or that an SRU team member considers the risk of the revert failing to be too high.
 2. The regression has been published in the updates pocket for long